iotaledger/documentation-platform/docs/trinity/0.1/concepts/hardware-wallet.md

 # Hardware wallet

-A hardware wallet, sometimes referred to as cold storage, is a physical electronic device that secures your funds by doing the following:
+**A hardware wallet, sometimes referred to as cold storage, is a physical electronic device that secures your funds.**

+Hardware wallets do the following:
 * Creates and stores seeds
 * Signs value transactions